 Maybe the market is over-saturated or the price point will not bring a profit, or the idea isn’t solidified.
 The “what” of the problem isn’t as important as you taking action to address it.

-This is an opportunity for you to course-correct, so whatever you do, don’t try to cover it up and just carry on making your plan.
+This is an opportunity for you to course-correct.
+Whatever you do, don’t try to cover it up and just carry on making your plan.
 One of the primary purposes of your business plan is to identify problems and address them before attempting to put a faulty plan into action.

-You may already have way more in your business plan than you need, or, if you are still at the beginning, you may feel stressed about knowing when to stop writing.
-Now that you know what business plan mistakes to avoid, you can work on adjusting it accordingly and ensure you’re creating the business plan you need to wow your investors.
+You may already have way more in your business plan than you need.
+If you are still at the beginning, you may feel stressed about knowing when to stop writing.
+Now that you know what business plan mistakes to avoid, you can work on adjusting it accordingly.
+Ensure you’re creating the business plan you need to wow your investors.